vmenge/Godot.Garnet/README.md

 # Godot.Garnet

-Very exprimental right now, but this is a library meant to help write Godot games with almost all code driven completely from the F# side outside of a single glue C# script.
+Very exprimental library meant to help write Godot games with almost all code driven completely from the F# side outside of a *single* glue C# script.

 Main feature right now is importing scenes into a `Container` from the **[Garnet](https://github.com/bcarruthers/garnet) ECS** with minimal boilerplate and zero per‑frame allocations, but as I work more with Godot and F# I will most likely add any generic relevant helpers here if deemed necessary.